thedac/charm-neutron-gateway/README.md

         ext-port: eth2

-However, if it varies between hosts then the mac addresses of the external nics for each host can be passed as a comma seperated list e.g.
+However, if it varies between hosts then the mac addresses of the external nics for each host can be passed as a space seperated list e.g.

     quantum-gateway:
-        ext-port: <MAC ext port host 1>, <MAC ext port host 2>, <MAC ext port host 3>
+        ext-port: <MAC ext port host 1> <MAC ext port host 2> <MAC ext port host 3>

 If multiple floating pools are needed then an L3 agent (which corresponds to a quantum-gateway for the sake of this charm) is needed for each one.
 Each